 By putting things back into their proper ontological order, we avail ourselves of an opportunity to remediate the dismal state of modern education.
 If we continue to operate by the current inverted paradigms, it is only reasonable to expect our current educational crisis to worsen.

-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 One of our “Timeless Essays,” it was first published here in August 2015.
 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.